elennick/retry4j/README.md

 All of this async and threading functionality is new as of `0.9.0` and may need some time to settle before it is completely stable and mature.

+### Logging

+Retry4j contains detailed internal logging using [SLF4J|https://www.slf4j.org/manual.html].
+If you do not specify a SLF4J logging implementation, these logs will be discarded.
+If you do specify an implementation (eg: Logback, Log4J2, etc) you can specify the log level on the `com.evanlennick.retry4j` package if you want to set Retry4j logging to a specific level.

 ## Other Notes